Bassquake/FreeSynd/README.md

 SDL2_image.dll
 SDL2_mixer.dll
 ```
+> [!IMPORTANT]
+> Make sure you know what your final device OS version and CPU is!
+For Android its usually arm64-v8a but some Android TVs are 32bit like mine was, so would be armeabi-v7a and has be version 7.0 or above.
+For Windows the choice is x86 or x64, probably runs from XP upwards (not tested except Windows 10).

 # To do
 - Add support for using touchscreen to move around.
 - Fix right mouse to shoot.
-- Fix issue when minimised app it just goes black and eventually crashes out.
+- ~~Fix issue when minimised app it just goes black and eventually crashes out.~~ Fixed.
+- ~~Fix hang when tap an area of the screen during game play on Arm devices.~~ Fixed
 - Fix resizing issue on Quest.
 - Untested Linux support.
-Will add later.
 - Add support for MacOS for Intel and M chips needs adding later.
+- Add Arm support for Windows.